Thursday, September 4, 2025 at Noon

 Distinguished Professor Emeritus of Health Policy

-and Management, U.C.
-Berkeley
+and Management, UC Berkeley and a member of

 Stephen Shortell's sponsor is David Beckman,